-Moving into an unfriendly neutral is considered a combat move and any combat must be resolved during the Conduct Combat phase (see "Combat Move," page 12).
+Moving into a neutral territory is considered a combat move, and any combat must be resolved during the conduct combat phase (see "Combat Move," page 12).
 Before the neutral territory can be taken control of by the invading power, all of the neutral's standing army units must be eliminated.
-Air units can't fly over an unfriendly neutral unless they are attacking it.
+Air units can't fly over a neutral unless they are attacking it.

 When a neutral territory is invaded, it's no longer considered neutral and immediately becomes part of the alliance opposing the power that attacked it.
-For example, if Germany attacked Yugoslavia, Yugoslavia would join the Allies.
+For example, if Japan attacked Buyant-Uhaa, Buyant-Uhaa would join the Allies.
 Also, its standing army units are immediately placed in it.
 Choose any power from among those on the side that the territory has joined, and use that power's infantry units to represent these forces.
 The player that controls the chosen power will control the territory's units for the duration of the battle.
 This player places the territory's units on the board and manages them when they conduct combat.
 Don't mix or confuse the territory's units with the units of another power, including the power managing the territory's pieces on the board.